zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 * 9:16 → 512 x 910 pixel → (Factor 0,562637363)

+## Exception to the rule

+<p align="justify">The aspect ratios</p>

++ 8:3
++ 3:8

+<p align="justify">are not one of common aspect ratios.
+I added this both aspect ratio due to the fact, that a banner at OpenSea needs a aspect ratio of 8:3.</p>

 ## What the Extension Does

-After installation one will find a button panel within the web UI which looks like the next one.
+<p align="justify">After installation one will find a button panel within the web UI which looks like the next one.</p>

 <a target="_blank" href=""><img src="./images/button_panel_new.png" alt="button panel"></a>